.NET 8.0 Development Container - Docker Setup & Usage Guide

 - You have created an application, using one of the script commands, and created it in: .\workspace\your-app

-Navigate to your application directory on Windows and create the configuration folder:
+Navigate to your application directory on Windows and create the configuration folder if needed:

-3. Replace your-app with your actual application name in all paths in the copied tasks.json file.
+3. Replace your-app with your actual application name in all paths in the tasks.json file.

-5. Replace your-app with your actual application name in all paths in the copied launch.json file.
+5. Replace your-app with your actual application name in all paths in the copied ./vscode/launch.json file.

-This avoid ‘Duplicated errors messages’ when building for Docker and switch to Windows builds
+This avoids ‘Duplicated errors messages’ when building for Docker and switch to Windows builds.

 - Optional.
 Use Scaffold tool to generate CRUD items